 Click here for the live information on bikes availability

 The Council, in partnership with Beryl Bikes, launched a scheme comprising 150 e-bikes available to hire from a network of 45 bays.
 The scheme is operated by Beryl on behalf of the Council.
-It has been funded in part by funding awarded to Stevenage as part of UK government’s Towns Fund, through the Stevenage Development Board, as well as contributions from developers as part of Section 106 agreements.
+It has been funded in part by funding awarded to Stevenage as part of UK Government’s Towns Fund, through the Stevenage Development Board, as well as contributions from developers as part of Section 106 agreements.
 Further information: Beryl Bikes Stevenage.

 Bays locations and scheme layout agreed by the Council with key stakeholders.